Test Drive Unlimited Solar Crown Review (PlayStation 5)

 • Online leaderboards for every event.

-• Daily events.
+• Daily events with rewards.

 • When in the garage you can fully interact with your car, open doors, honk the horn, examine the interior, etc.